LukeTowers/wn-easyaudit-plugin/README.md

     // ...

     /**
-     * @var bool Flag to allow identical activities being logged on the same request.
-Defaults to false */ protected $trackableAllowDuplicates = true;
+     * @var array The model events that are to be tracked as activities */ public $trackableEvents = [
+        'model.afterCreate' => ['name' => 'created', 'description' => 'The record was created'],
+        'model.afterUpdate' => ['name' => 'updated', 'description' => 'The record was updated'],
+        'model.afterDelete' => ['name' => 'archived', 'description' => 'The record was archived'],
+    ];

     /**
-     * @var bool Disable the IP address logging on this model (default from the luketowers.easyaudit.logIpAddress configuration value negated)
+     * @var bool Manually control the IP address logging on this model (default from the luketowers.easyaudit.logIpAddress config setting)
      */
-    public $trackableDisableIpLogging = true;
+    public $trackableLogIpAddress = true;

     /**
-     * @var bool Disable the User agent logging on this model (default from the luketowers.easyaudit.logUserAgent configuration value negated)
+     * @var bool Manually control the User agent logging on this model (default from the luketowers.easyaudit.logUserAgent config setting)
      */
+    public $trackableLogUserAgent = true;

+    /**
+     * @var bool Manually control the change tracking on this model (default from the luketowers.easyaudit.trackChanges config setting)
+     */
+    public $trackableTrackChanges = true;

+    /**
+     * @var bool Manually control if the activities field gets automatically injected into backend forms
-    public $trackableDisableUserAgentLogging = true;
+     * for this model (default from the luketowers.easyaudit.autoInjectActvitiesFormWidget config setting) */ public $trackableInjectActvitiesFormWidget = true;
 }
 ```